demisto/demisto-sdk/README.md

 ### Unify

-Unify code, image and description files to a single Demisto yaml file.
+Unify the code, image and description files to a single Demisto yaml file.
 **Arguments**:
 * *-i INDIR, --indir INDIR*
   The path to the directory in which the files reside